shogunxam/dualmonitortool/README.txt

-If you want the data files to reside in a different directory, for example if you like all of you executables to be under "C:\Program Files (x86)" which is a read-only directory, then this can be achieved by using DmtFileLocations.xml.
+If you want the data files to reside in a different directory, for example if you like all of you executables to be under "C:\Program Files (x86)" which has restricted write access, then this can be achieved by using DmtFileLocations.xml.
 See DmtFileLocations-sample.xml for more details.